 TGaz Editor: Change the title of Cl.
 11.22.6.4.3 from “Measurement Exchange in TB Ranging Mode” to “TB ranging measurement exchange”

 11.22.6.4.3.1 General

-TB Ranging is the dynamic trigger-based variant of the FTM procedure.
-The measurement phase of TB Ranging consists of one or more availability windows.
-The TB Ranging measurement exchange is dynamic, as the actual number of ISTAs participating for measurement activities can vary across availability windows.
-This occurs as even though the availability windows are scheduled for range measurements, the ISTAs can dynamically decide which subset of these availability windows to frequent.
+TB ranging is the dynamic trigger-based variant of the FTM procedure.
+The TB ranging measurement exchange consists of one or more scheduled availability windows.
+The TB ranging measurement exchange is dynamic, as the actual number of ISTAs participating in the measurement exchange can vary across availability windows.
+Each ISTA that is assigned to the scheduled availability window may participate or skip the corresponding measurement exchange .

-The availability windows are scheduled periodic time windows assigned to ISTAs during the negotiation phase.
-Within each availability window the RSTA and ISTAs shall only perform ranging activities related to polling, measurement sounding and measurement results reporting, as well as signaling of modification of availability window parameters (see subclause 11.22.6.5.2).
-Each availability window consists by default of a single TXOP and can be extended to multiple TXOPs by announcement, if a single TXOP is insufficient to accommodate all ISTAs responding to the polling phase (see 11.22.6.4.3.2 and 11.22.6.4.3.3).
+The availability windows are scheduled periodic time windows assigned to ISTAs during negotiation (see 11.22.6.3.3 Negotiation for TB ranging measurement exchange).
+Within each availability window the RSTA and ISTAs shall only perform ranging activities related to polling, measurement sounding and measurement reporting, as well as signaling of modification of availability window parameters (see 11.22.6.5.2 Availability window parameter modification).
+Each availability window by default consists of a single TXOP and can be extended to multiple TXOPs by announcement if a single TXOP is insufficient to accommodate all ISTAs that responded to the poll (see 11.22.6.4.3.2 Polling phase of TB ranging and 11.22.6.4.3.3 TB ranging measurement sounding phase).

-Each availability window of the TB Ranging measurement exchange consists of one or more triplets of sequential phases: polling phase, measurement sounding phase and measurement reporting phase.
+Each availability window of the TB ranging measurement exchange consists of one or more triplets of sequential phases: polling phase, measurement sounding phase and measurement reporting phase.
 Figure 11-36a shows an example of two availability windows, each composed of a single triplet of polling, measurement sounding and measurement reporting phases.
-An RSTA and ISTA participating in TB Ranging shall perform any measurement sounding and measurement results reporting activities only within the availability windows.
+An RSTA and ISTA participating in TB ranging shall perform any measurement sounding and measurement results reporting activities only within the availability windows.

 TGaz Editor: Replace all occurrences of ‘part’ with ‘phase’ in Figures 11-36a, 11-36b, 11-36c, 11-36d, 11-36e, 11-36h, 11-36i and 11-36m